 European Solidarity Corps

-Launched in December 2016, the European Solidarity Corps is a new initiative from the European Union initially designed to act as a crisis-response volunteering programme for young people in Europe.
+Launched in December 2016, the European Solidarity Corps is an initiative from the European Union initially designed to act as a crisis-response volunteering programme for young people in Europe.
 The European Solidarity Corps is for 18-30-year-olds who are residents of one of the European Union member states, with some exceptions.
 It has been developed into an initiative to support communities and people in need by offering young people volunteering and solidarity-related jobs, traineeships and apprenticeships, around Europe.
 The programme is funded by the European Commission through the Erasmus+ Programme.

 The European Solidarity Corps has both volunteering and occupational roles, therefore some of the roles are paid and contracted.
 Volunteers must visit the official website and register to join the corps by making an account.
 Find out more about Erasmus+ Volunteering and the European Solidarity Corps.